rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 For some reason, we are all quite insecure about our databases.
 I've worked on a lot of engineering teams from the public sector to enterprises to startups and this may be the one thing everyone has in common.
 What I have actually observed in practice is not a host of hot messes but instead a lot of creative blending of data storage, querying, and processing tools.

-Consider the 5 following hypothetical examples of hybrid data layers at different organizations:
+Consider the 5 following hypothetical/anonymized examples of hybrid data layers at different organizations:

 - **Enterprise A**, whose frontend and backend teams manage two different PostgreSQL databases and use Google PubSub to ferry data back and forth.
 - **Business B**, that uses RDS for secure storage, Redshift for querying, and Databricks for research and development.
-- **Company C**, which inherited a legacy MySQL Server database, that gets regular data dumps from it's third party partners into S3, and that uses Athena to materialize the bucket data as pseudo-SQL and Apache Superset to visualize it in a dashboard.
+- **Company C**, which inherited a legacy MySQL Server database, that gets regular data dumps from 3rd party partners into S3, and uses Athena to materialize the bucket data as pseudo-SQL and Apache Superset to visualize all of it together in a dashboard.
 - **Organization D**, that currently uses a CockroachDB instance deployed on Google Cloud to manage its transactional data and a DocumentDB instance on AWS to store more detailed data about customers and products.
 - **Startup E**, that's using a custom-sharded LevelDB instance for key-value customer data storage, distributed SQLite for in-app account management, and an event stream to quickly observe scaling events.

 Do any of these sound familiar?
 Are you a Company C?
 Have you worked for an Enterprise A?
 Stitching tools together is not a red flag, it's just the norm! (*Note: red flags to look out for are discussed later in this piece*)

 The challenge is this: as we stitch together more and more tools, we have to write more and more code to coordinate our data.
-Tech teams can leverage external APIs where available, but often need to write their own SDKs or at the very least engage in routine patching to maintain synchronization as the tools and APIs continue to evolve.
+Tech teams can leverage external APIs where available, but often need to write their own SDKs or at the very least engage in routine patching to maintain synchronization as the tools and APIs continually evolve.

 As coordination code increases, bugs are introduced and our maintenance "surface area" gets bigger.
 This leads maintenance costs to increase even as, paradoxically, tech debt stays roughly level.